 Adult bobcats usually are solitary except during the breeding season.
 Bobcats do not form lasting pair bonds.
 Breeding typically occurs between January and June, but can be affected by latitude, longitude, altitude, and characteristics of each bobcat population.
 The gestation period in bobcats ranges from 50 to 70 days, with an average of 62 days.
 Most young are born from March to July.
 Bobcats weigh about ⅔ pound at birth.
-Litters contain between two and four kittens.
+Litters contain between 2 and 4 kittens.
 Kittens nurse for about 60 days and may accompany their mother through their first winter.
 Although young bobcats grow very quickly during their first six months, males may not be fully grown until 1½ years and females until 2 years of age.
 Bobcats may live for at least 12 years in the wild.

 Bobcats den in caves, gaps in rock formations, abandoned beaver lodges, and even human-made structures.

 Bobcats are secretive, shy, solitary, and seldom seen in the wild.
 They are active during the day but prefer twilight, dawn, or night hours.
 Bobcats tend to travel well-worn animal trails, logging roads, and other paths.
 They use their keen vision and hearing to locate prey and enemies.

 A bobcat typically is territorial and will maintain the same territory throughout its life.
 Territories range in size from 1 to 40 acres.
 Bobcats commonly move 1 to 4 miles each day within their home range.
 Juveniles have been known to move up to 100 miles in search of a new territory.